 Changes That May Affect Your OSAP Entitlement:

-- Any income to be received during the school year from scholarships, bursaries, work-study, investments, etc. must be declared on your application and will be used to calculate your entitlement.
+- Any income to be received during the school year from scholarships, bursaries, work-study, investments, or more must be declared on your application and will be used to calculate your entitlement.

-- If you apply for your OSAP funding and then wish to extend your study period during the same academic year (September through August), please contact your Financial Aid Office to complete the appropriate form.
-Do not complete another OSAP form unless instructed to do so by the Financial Aid Office.
+- If you apply for your OSAP funding and wish to extend your study period during the same academic year (September through August), please contact your Financial Aid office to complete the appropriate form.
+Do not complete another OSAP form unless instructed to do so by the Financial Aid office.